What We Recommend TouchBistro For

 - U.S. News & World Report: TouchBistro is its #4 overall restaurant POS for 2021, awarding the system 3.8 out of 5 stars.

 Ease of use for customers and staff

 Long waits for customer service response

 Flexible payment processing

 Bar tabs do not retain credit card information

-TouchBistro is one of the easiest restaurant POS systems for front of house staff to use.
+TouchBistro is one of the easiest restaurant POS systems for front-of-house staff to use.
 The customer facing interface is also speedy and elegant.
-The hybrid installation, extreme mobility, and low cost for a single register make TouchBistro an excellent choice for food trucks, burger joints, coffee shops, and other QSRs with focused menus.
+The hybrid installation, extreme mobility, and low cost for a single register make TouchBistro an excellent choice for wine bars, burger joints, coffee shops, and other QSRs with focused menus.
 To see if this system is a fit for your food and beverage business, contact TouchBistro for a free demo.